microsoft/workspace-tools/packages/workspace-tools/README.md

 # workspace-tools

-A collection of tools that are useful in a git-controlled monorepo that is managed by one of these tools:
+A collection of utilities that are useful in a git-controlled monorepo managed by one of these tools:

 - lerna
 - npm workspaces